starchampsphoto/static-assets/README.md

 # static-assets

-Images in this repository were created by and copyrighted by Yuding Lin.
+Images in this repository are the property of and copyright by Yuding Lin.